adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```
 Processing the Madness
 When you take the time to process your feelings, once per session you may heal 1 Shock.
 If someone else is
-there with you, and they have a String on you, they can try to help guide your thoughts.
-If they choose to spend the String,
-heal an additional Shock.
-Otherwise, they must bring their own feeling to bear in a moment of shared vulnerability.
+there with you, and they have a String on you, they bring their own feelings to bear in a moment of shared vulnerability.
 They roll+Hot.
 • On a 10+ you heal an additional Shock and ???
 • On a 7-9, you heal an additional Shock
 • On a 6, it all goes wrong.
 Gain a Shock.